hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 For example, if the main subdomain is `ha`, then use `ha-mobile` as the subdomain for this hostname.

-Next, go to the main Cloudflare dashboard and open [the Client Certificates page](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/client-certificates)
+Next, go to the main Cloudflare dashboard and open the [Client Certificates page](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/client-certificates)
 (under SSL/TLS).
-Click "Create Certificate" and ensure the private key type is set to "RSA (2048)".
+Click "Create Certificate" and ensure the private key type is set to "RSA (2048)."
 I left the certificate validity at 10 years.
 Then create the certificate.

 Ensure the key format is `PEM`, then copy the certificate into a file called `cf-client.pem`, and the private key into `cf-client.key`.
-You can change these filenames, but I recommend against changing the extensions. **Make sure you make a backup!** You will not be able to see this certificate again.
-Under the "Hosts" header, click the "Edit" button next to "None", then type in the new URL you created for the tunnel, e.g.
+You can change these filenames, but I recommend keeping the extensions. **Make sure you make a backup!** as you will not be able to see this certificate again.
+Under the "Hosts" header, click the "Edit" button next to "None," then type in the new URL you created for the tunnel, e.g.
 `ha-mobile.yourdomain.com`.
-Click "Save".
+Click "Save."
 This ensures that the subdomain can be used with mTLS.

 Now that the certificate has been created, it needs to be transferred to a device